 In the case of a reported incident state the location, the child or young person and adults present and exactly what was seen or heard.

-Reports made via Behaviour Watch are reviewed weekly as part of the Operations Meeting with the leadership team.
+Reports made via 'BehaviourWatch' are reviewed daily as part of the DSL/DDSL's role.